Healthy Habits: 8 Good Habits to Have in Life

 Follow this advice on how to sleep better:

-- Stop using your phone 1 hour before sleeping.
-This helps your body produce more melatonin, a hormone that helps you sleep.
+- Limit phone use 1 hour before bed.
+This helps with melatonin produces, which is a hormone that helps you sleep.

 Remember: It’s a matter of striving for progress, not perfection.